aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datalabels/_index.md

 ```

-the separator type used for the data labels on a chart.
+Gets the separator type used for the data labels on a chart.
 NOTE: This member is now obsolete.
 Instead, please use DataLabels.SeparatorType property.
 This property will be removed 12 months later since September 2020.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 int